pouyaSamie/SpotLightGrabber/README.md

 4- open windows services ( Control panel\Administrative Tools\Services)

-5- find SpotlightGrabber and right click on it and click start
+5- find SpotlightGrabber and double Click on the service

+6- Go to Log on tab

+7- select this account and enter yout account name and password

+8 - restart the service

 that's it.